KUBDatalab/SQL/_episodes/08-database-design.md

 Relationships between entities and their attributes are represented by lines linking them together.
 For example, the line linking filmsAndSeries and genres is interpreted as follows: The 'filmsAndSeries' entity is related to the 'genres' entity through the attributes 'id' in both tables.

-Conceptually, we know that a movie or series can have several genres and each genre will have many many series and movies.
+Conceptually, we know that a movie or series can have several genres and each genre will have many series and movies.
 This is known as a many-to-many relationship.

 ## More Terminology